rafaelrcamargo/quix/README.md

 </a>

-First, to clarify the purpose of this project, as developers, we know the importance of a fast and reliable developer experience.
-Time to get started!
+First, to clarify the purpose of this project.
+As developers, we know the importance of a fast and reliable developer experience.
+And that's what we are aiming for, to make the VTEX IO developer experience as pleasant as possible.

 <a name="commands">